HTTPayer/sub0-hackathon/docs/README.md

-# Arkivendor Docs & Catalogue
+# Spuro Docs & Catalogue

-A Next.js application that documents **Arkivendor – powered by httpayer**: an Arkiv + x402 backend exposed as an agent-friendly HTTP API and SDK (arkivolts) and consumed by the **AI‑rkiv** CLI agent.
+A Next.js application that documents **Spuro – powered by HTTPayer**: an Arkiv-backed, x402-protected backend exposed as an agent-friendly HTTP API and SDK (spuro functions) and consumed by the **AI-Spuro** CLI agent.

 ## Features

-- 🤖 **AI-Native Infrastructure**: Shows how agents can use Arkiv-backed storage via Arkivendor
+- 🤖 **AI-Native Infrastructure**: Shows how agents can use Arkiv-backed storage via Spuro
 - 💳 **HTTPayer Integration**: x402-protected APIs with pay-per-use pricing, paid by agents
-- 💾 **Arkiv Storage (Arkivendor)**: Persistent encrypted memory for agent state via Arkiv entities with TTL
+- 💾 **Arkiv-Backed Storage (Spuro)**: Persistent encrypted memory for agent state via Arkiv entities with TTL
-- 🔗 **External Polkadot Integration**: Designed to be used alongside the `ai-rkiv` agent, which runs in Node.js/TypeScript, queries stash-account data via PAPI, and then stores snapshots in Arkiv via Arkivendor
+- 🔗 **External Polkadot Integration**: Designed to be used alongside the `AI-Spuro` agent, which runs in Node.js/TypeScript, queries stash-account data via PAPI, and then stores snapshots in Arkiv via Spuro
-- 🧩 **Arkivolts SDK Catalogue**: Documents a small set of client-side functions (arkivolts) that wrap Arkivendor endpoints (`createEntity`, `readEntity`, `queryEntities`, `snapshotStashToArkiv`)
+- 🧩 **Spuro Functions Catalogue**: Documents a small set of client-side functions (spuro functions) that wrap Spuro endpoints (`createEntity`, `readEntity`, `queryEntities`, `snapshotStashToArkiv`)

 ## Tech Stack